 For more detail of David's life and work see about David Nicholls.

 The Trust is financed by donations from relatives and friends.
 And it was through the generosity and friendship of the Principle and Fellows of Regent's Park College that the David Nicholls Memorial Library was established there.
 It complements Regent's own archive, the Angus Library.
-The Trustees continue to work closely with Regent's, particularly in establishing the David Nicholls library and facilitating its use with the help of the librarian and by having one of the fellows as a Trustee.
+The Trustees continue to work closely with the College, particularly in maintaining the David Nicholls Memorial Library, facilitating its use with the help of the College Librarian, and by having one of the Fellows as a Trustee.
 The College has also been particularly hospitable in regard to the David Nicholls Memorial lectures.

 Trustees administer the Trust and meet ordinarily twice per year.
-The trustees are Colin Clarke, Peter Groves, David Howard (Chair), David Lambert (Treasurer), David Price, Kate Quinn (Secretary), Graham Ward and Nicholas Wood (Regent's Park College representative).
+The trustees are Colin Clarke, Peter Groves, David Howard (Chair), David Lambert (Treasurer), Pat Noxolo, Kate Quinn (Secretary), and Nicholas Wood (Regent's Park College representative).

-If you would like to send a donation towards the work of the Trust please Download the Gift Aid form.
-You can post this form to the address on the form or email to D.Lambert@warwick.ac.uk.
+If you would like to send a donation towards the work of the Trust please Download the Gift Aid form, and post or email this form to the address given.

 If you would like to be included on the mailing list please contact us.